כל החדשות על “Vanita Gupta”

 מה אנחנו יודעים על Vanita Gupta

-Vanita Gupta (born November 15, 1974) is an American civil rights attorney serving as United States Associate Attorney General since April 22, 2021.
-Gupta served as the president and chief executive officer of the Leadership Conference on Civil and Human Rights and as the principal deputy assistant attorney general and head of the Civil Rights Division at the U.S. Department of Justice, where she was the chief civil rights prosecutor for the United States from 2014 to 2017.
+Vanita Gupta (born November 15, 1974) is the United States Associate Attorney General, serving since April 22, 2021.
+Gupta served as the president and chief executive officer of the Leadership Conference on Civil and Human Rights and as the head of the Civil Rights Division at the U.S. Department of Justice, where she was the chief civil rights prosecutor for the United States from 2014 to 2017.

 Formerly, she was a civil rights lawyer and the deputy legal director of the American Civil Liberties Union, where she oversaw its national criminal justice reform efforts.
 She has also served as Assistant Counsel at the NAACP Legal Defense and Educational Fund.
-Throughout her career, she has drawn support from a wide range of liberal activists, as well as progressive law enforcement figures, for building support for policing and criminal justice reform.
+Throughout her career, she has drawn support from a wide range of liberal and conservative activists, as well as law enforcement groups, for building support for policing and criminal justice reform.

 On January 7, 2021, President Joe Biden nominated Gupta to serve as Associate Attorney General.
 She was confirmed by the Senate on April 21, 2021.